Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 1. **Dataset Query API**: The client requests the description of the available datasets.
 The description includes group and label names to be used client-side, server-side name and units.
 It is available at <http://swhv.oma.be/datasets/index.php> and will list all datasets available and the corresponding groups.
 The response will be a JSON file with 2 keys:
     - `groups`: the list of groups visible in the client, it has 2 keys:
-        - `key`: a unique identifier
+        - `key`: a unique identifier;
-        - `groupLabel`: the name of the group
+        - `groupLabel`: the name of the group.
     - `objects`: the list of datasets with keys:
-        - `baseUrl`: the base URL of where to request the dataset
+        - `baseUrl`: the base URL of where to request the dataset;
-        - `group`: the group identifier to which the dataset belongs
+        - `group`: the group identifier to which the dataset belongs;
-        - `label`: the label of the dataset
+        - `label`: the label of the dataset;
-        - `name`: the unique identifier of the dataset
+        - `name`: the unique identifier of the dataset.

 1. **Data Availability API**: The server returns `coverage` as an array of disjoint time intervals, in increasing order.
 The coverage intervals are defined as containing data samples no further apart than five times the regular cadence.
 A similarly defined parameter demarcates the data gaps in the responses to the Data Request API.